 Here’s how you get a job…just walk in and start doing it!
-In the case of one tiny black kitten, he also got a fur-ever home.
+In the case of one tiny black kitten found at a police station, he also got a fur-ever home.

-At the Alameda County Sheriff’s Office, the small furbaby was seen “pawtrolling” outside the station on July 10th.
+At the Alameda County Sheriff’s Office, the small furbaby was seen “pawtrolling” outside the police station.

 He settled in nicely on the printer and took a well earned cat nap.